 At the Design Advice Requests, the Design Commission repeatedly expressed concern over the proposed removal of open space and the expansion of the building footprint area beyond the standard 200' x 200' block.
 The Commission generally expressed doubt that the proposal could meet all the expectations of the Master Plan's open space requirements without incorporating additional development area (Block 291) into the proposal.
 By including development on Block 291, as was anticipated by the Master Plan, the additional building area could relieve the financial and development envelope burden that Block 290 has by the requirement to provide an open public square.
 However, no development is proposed on Block 291.
-Staff cannot require that additional development be proposed; we can only judge the proposed development on its merits.
+The City cannot require that additional development be proposed; we can only judge the proposed development on its merits.
 Prior Design Commission comments indicated that in order for the removal of open space to be approved, the design of the proposal must demonstrate that this transfer of open area to development area is warranted.

-The previous staff report addressed the potential that the proposal might need to encroach 8'-2" into the western boundary of the designated park if PGE would not relocate or allow relocation of the overhead power lines along NW 21st Avenue.
-Staff was not supportive of that proposal as that did not seem to be reason enough to justify the encroachment into the park.
-Staff holds that this is still true but notes that the applicant has indicated that relocation of the lines is likely to occur.
-Staff notes that if the lines cannot not ultimately be relocated and would thereby affect the design, an additional design review would be required and additional encroachment to the east is unlikely to be supported, this no longer appears to be an issue for the development.
+An earlier staff report, dated April 24, 2017, addressed the potential that the proposal might need to encroach 8'-2" into the western boundary of the designated park if PGE would not relocate or allow relocation of the overhead power lines along NW 21st Avenue.
+Staff and the Commission were not supportive of that proposal as that did not seem to be reason enough to justify the encroachment into the park.
+Staff and the Commission hold that this is still true but notes that the applicant has indicated that relocation of the lines is likely to occur.
+If the lines cannot not ultimately be relocated and would thereby affect the design, an additional design review would be required and additional encroachment to the east is unlikely to be supported.
+This no longer appears to be an issue for the development.
 With exception of the PGE issue, the previous design aimed to maintain the typical 200' x 200' footprint and, as such, pushed additional floor area inward and upward which was determined to not meet the guidelines.